 - Problem Solving

 The second day is devoted to cases and questions submitted by participants.
 State aid measures, problems and other issues from the daily practice of participants are discussed and difficulties resolved.
-Participants receive advice on how to improve their State aid measures and ensure their compatibility with the internal market.
+Participants are invited to submit their questions/cases in full confidentiality no later than a week before the online master class and will receive advice on how to improve their State aid measures and ensure their compatibility with the internal market.

 - Best Practices